kote2ster/Image2ASCII/README.md

 Features:
 ----------
-- Resizes CMD to maximum resolution, so a bigger ASCII art is generated
+- Resizes Console to maximum resolution, so a bigger ASCII art is generated
-- The ASCII pictures always fit in the CMD window, even when you resize it
+- The ASCII pictures always fit in the Console window, even when you resize it
 - Has a dynamic menu, which lists folders and pic files in ./images/
 - Put your .PNG and .PPM images and folders in ./images/
 - You can set a loop number which generates more pictures successively